 How Many Years Do You Have to Pay for the Cost of SBP?

-If you have sat through a military retirement Survivor Benefit Plan briefing then you have no doubt heard the argument that it takes 30 years to “pay up” SBP premiums.
+If you have sat through a military retirement SBP briefing then you have no doubt heard the argument that it takes 30 years to “pay up” SBP premiums.
 This means that there is a cap on premium payments, while the annuity payments continue as long as the spouse lives.
 Therefore, even a surviving spouse of a retiree who paid 30 years of Survivor Benefit Plan cost only needs to receive the annuity for just under 2.5 years to recoup the total amount spent on premiums.

-That spouse is also likely to receive more in annuity payments than they paid into the plan.
-In some cases this will be true.
-However, what was paid into the SBP will be a complete loss should the spouse predecease the retiree.
+What was paid into the SBP will be a complete loss should the spouse predecease the retiree.
 Annuity payments stop when the spouse dies.
 There is no opportunity for the amount of money the retiree and spouse have paid into the SBP to provide a legacy for their grown heirs.

 Survivor Benefit Plan and VA Disability